Accessibility testing tool

 - Tests can be run asynchronously (without blocking the UI) or synchronously.

-- Provides code snippet to add to build pipeline (e.g. for automation tests) or developer console, or can run as a bookmarklet.
+- Provides code snippet to add to build pipeline (e.g. for automation tests) or developer console, or can be run as a bookmarklet.

-- Color contrast recommendations
+- Provides color contrast recommendations

 Want to try it straight away?